 A five-year plan, however, proved too long.
 A few months later, I accepted a position as the Executive Director of the Harbor Springs Area Historical Society.
 By January I moved.
 My wife and I decided that if we were to relocate in our ideal community, we should also build our ideal home.
 In August it was complete and the family moved north just in time for our son to start kindergarten at Blackbird Elementary.
 After I left the historical society, I picked up my camera and reignited a lifelong love of photography.
 In 2016, I launched The Crooked Porch Photography.

 We are relatively new transplants, but love for this region has gripped the very heart of my family.
 Backyard pond hockey with the LaFaive’s.
 Youth baseball.
 Hiking the trails at Boyne Highlands.
 Summer evenings sipping whiskey on the porch or beers around the campfire.
 Beards Brewpub.
 Ice Cream at Yummys.
-Hockey on Lake Huron in St. Ignace or the old barn in Newberry.
 Fourth of July parades.
-Girls on the Run.
+Blissfest.
 Polish sausage at Leg’s Inn.
 Folk rock at the City Park Grill.
 Skiing at Boyne and Nubs Knob.
 Bicycle rides along the old rail trails.
 Swimming in Lake Michigan.
 When we decided to move our family north, we were hoping to find community.
 Instead we found life.

 “How do you survive year-round in Northern Michigan?”
 It is the question asked by anyone that has spent only a few weeks vacationing here.
 To that I always say, “People don’t just survive in Northern Michigan.
 They thrive.”
-And that is the purpose of The Crooked Porch Photography, to celebrate the ingenuity, passion, work-effort and uniqueness of Northern Michigan through photography and the written word.
-My work is meant to enlighten, delight, inspire and connect our readers.
+And that is the purpose of The Crooked Porch Photography, to celebrate the ingenuity, passion, work-effort and uniqueness of Northern Michigan through photography.
+My work is meant to enlighten, delight, inspire and connect.
 The Crooked Porch Photography is for the active and locally-minded, whether they reside in the region year-round, resort here in the summer or are simply passing through.

 crook·ed krook-id adjective: description found often in Northern Michigan.